TEALSK12/apcsa-public/curriculum/Unit1/Lesson-104.md

 At the end of class, have students trade their worksheets to check each other’s answers before turning in the worksheet.

+### College Board Topic Question
+After this lesson, students will be able to answer questions from the College Board Unit 1 Topic Questions 1.1: Why Programming?
+Why Java?

 Accommodation and Differentiation
 ---------------------------------